alias8/webpack-tutorial/readme.md

 Notes / things learned:
 1. Tree shaking only works when minification happens
 2. This branch is setup to show the output so you can test different options.
 Webpack-dev-server stores the files in a temp folder which you can't view.
 In real life, you would use webpackDevServer.
+3. Can use (browserList)[https://www.npmjs.com/package/browserslist] npm package to specify what environments you want to target in one place
+4. You don't need ts-loader for webpack, babel can do it and is more configurable
+5. PostCss is a webpack css loader that can do things like auto-prefix css values so that they work in non-supported browsers